openshift/enhancements/enhancements/shared-and-guaranteed-cpu-pools.md

 guaranteed CPUs.
 * The selection of shared vs. guaranteed CPUs should be transparent to the user - no changes to the pod spec should be required.
-* The configuration should be optional and activated with a feature gate.
+* The feature should be implemented behind a feature gate to ensure no impact to existing functionality.
+* Even when the feature gate is enabled, the configuration should be optional as not all deployments will use this functionality.
-* Although the initial usecase for this enhancement is single-node deployments, it should also be usable for multi-node deployments.
+* The initial usecase for this enhancement is single-node deployments (SNO).
+It will also be usable for multi-node deployments.

 ### Non-Goals